 Hi.
 It’s Lois at Recipe Idea Shop, with an Easy Oven Roasted Spatchcocked Chicken.
 Moist, flavorful, super easy.
 This ain’t your momma’s chicken, at least it’s not mine—it’s so much better.
 In the past, I have roasted chickens whole.
 That’s pretty simple, but it takes a long time.
-Usually 1-1/2 hours in the oven, plus 15 minutes resting time.
+Usually 1½ hours in the oven, plus 15 minutes resting time.

-We had to eat early on Friday because Don was driving to Baltimore after supper, and that’s about a five-hour drive.
+We had to eat early one day because Don was driving to Baltimore after supper, and that’s about a five-hour drive.
 So I planned dinner for 5:30.
 I thought I’d pick up one of those delicious roasted chickens at the grocery store, but they didn’t have any ready when I was there.
 So—not one to be deterred when I have my tastebuds set on something—I bought a whole chicken and decided to bake it myself.

 I must admit, though, regular baked chicken is kind of a mystery to me.
 Sometimes it’s moist; sometimes it’s dry as a bone; sometimes it’s undercooked.
 It probably has more to do with my attention span than anything, but you do have to pay attention.
 And I usually don’t do a consistent job with slow cooker chicken.
 It’s often too dry for me.
 (It’s better if I put the chicken in the pot frozen.)
 What’s the knack?

 What You Need